krisfoster/ni-k8s-demo/notes.md

     * ALready have the k8s cluster created and have run the `scripts/deploy.sh` script
 * Show the code
 * Build lcoally
-    * `cd benchmark-jibber`
+    * `cd benchmark-jibber` - or just open the `benchmark-jibber` folder in your IDE
     * `mvn clean package`
     * `java -jar target/....jar &`
     * Take a look at the time to startup
     * curl http://localhost:8080/jibber
     * kill the background process
+    * Also created a docker image - run the docker image
+    * `docker images | head -n2`
+    * `docker run --rm --name jibber-jdk -d -p 8080:8080 ....`
+    * don't forget to kill the container : `docker kill jibber-jdk`
+    * Take a quick look at the Dockerfile for the Java containers
 * We have seen our app, maybe it could be interesting to look at the size of the container
     * `sizes-java.sh`
 * We now have a baseline
-* back to slides : 2 slides, native Executables in Containers
+* back to slides : 5 slides, native Executables in Containers, What is Native Image, Spring Native
 * This is just a break so we can say that we are going to look at Native executables in containers next, built using native image
 * Can recap on what native image is
 * Back to Code slide, return